SAML Authentication in RFPIO

 To login from Azure Portal, follow the steps below:

-- Click Azure Active Directory > All Applications > RFPIO.
+- Click Azure Active Directory > All Applications > Responsive.

-- The RFPIO – Overview page will be displayed.
+- The Responsive – Overview page will be displayed.
 Click Properties.

 - Click copy icon associated with User Access URL.